xline-kv/Xline/crates/xlinectl/README.md

 ```

 #### Options

-- physical -- To wait for compaction to physically remove all old revisions
+- `--physical` -- To wait for compaction to physically remove all old revisions

 #### Output